Disability Law Clinic Resource Referral Guide

 https://www.accessprobono.ca/our-programs/summary-advice-program

 Provides free legal advice to BC residents who qualify.
-Offers 30 minute appointments about various areas of law, and may provide additional appointments Also provides 30-minute advice appointments concerning detainment under the Mental Health Act.
+Offers up to 30-minute appointments on a full range of legal issues, including family, immigration, criminal, and civil law (such as debt, employment, welfare and housing matters).
+There is a possibility of additional appointments.
+APB also provides 30-minute advice appointments concerning detainment under the Mental Health Act.

 APB offers several other services as well, which are described below and can be accessed at this link: https://accessprobono.ca/get-legal-help